James Brokenshire: MP for Hornchurch

 Brokenshire was elected at the 2005 general election to the parliamentary constituency of Hornchurch, defeating the Labour candidate and incumbent member John Cryer by 480 votes.
 The election itself resulted in a third successive term for Prime Minister Tony Blair and the Labour government.
 From 2005 to 2006, Brokenshire was a member of the House of Commons Constitutional Affairs Select Committee.
 From 2006 to 2010, he then served as the Shadow Minister for Crime Reduction.

-Brokenshire knew that his constituency, Hornchurch, would be dissolved for the next election.
+Brokenshire knew that his constituency, Hornchurch, would be dissolved for the next election, with the majority merging with the safe Labour seat of Dagenham to form the new seat of Dagenham and Rainham (notionaly Labour held by 14.9%).
 In November 2006, he applied for selection as the Conservative parliamentary candidate for Witham in Essex, but was defeated by Priti Patel.
-He simultaneously campaigned to be selected as Conservative candidate for the constituency of Hornchurch and Upminster, but in March 2007 was defeated there by Angela Watkinson.
+He simultaneously campaigned to be selected as Conservative candidate for the constituency of Hornchurch and Upminster, which contained part of his existing seat, but in March 2007 was defeated there by Angela Watkinson, the sitting member for the predecessor seat of Upminster.

 He next applied for Gillingham and Rainham in July 2007, Grantham and Stamford in October 2007, North East Cambridgeshire in January 2008, and Maidstone and The Weald later that same month.
 He was unsuccessful in all of these attempts.